Snakybo/Clicked/README.md

 [Issue tracker](https://github.com/Snakybo/Clicked/issues)

-Please include which version and unit frame addon you're using (`/dump Clicked.VERSION`).
-If there are specific bindings that are not working include the configurations for those as well.
+Please include the output from `/cc dump` if you have any issues, if there are any specific binding that are causing issues please include which ones are problematic.

 ## Credits